sravanthiputchakayala/Image-Colourisation-in-Caffe-Model/README.md

 # Install Dependencies:
 pip install opencv-python numpy

 Note: Ensure you have Caffe installed and configured correctly.
+Also download the "colorization_release_v2.caffemodel" file from the drive link provided.AS the file size is large i have uploaded the drive link.

 # Usage: